fbpx

 Soil and Site Preparation for Lawns, University of Illinois Extension

 Once the mineral particle sizes have been addressed, it’s time to consider nutrients.
-Nutrients in the soil come from both minerals and from decomposed organic matter.
+Nutrients in the soil come from both minerals and decomposed organic matter.
 Both are important for healthy turfgrass, but lawn soil is more often low in decomposed organic matter.

 Choose a quality source of organic composted plant matter for the lawn base